killthebuddh4/banyan/README.md

 # Banyan

 Banyan is a collection of apps and libraries for [xmtp](https://xmtp.org).
-Ultimately, we're building towards a world where applications are composed bottom-up by the self-sovereign user rather than pushed top-down by the rent seeker.
+We're building towards a world where applications are composed bottom-up by the self-sovereign user rather than pushed top-down by the rent seeker.

 This TypeScript monorepo includes: